dulanw/A3WarningScript/README.md

 | BLACKLIST | vehicle classes to be blacklisted using isKindOf (blacklist subclasses) all quadbikes blacklisted by default |
 | ALLOWED | vehicles to be included if enable all is set to false |

+You can change the audio file by replacing the alarm.ogg file in the custom folder (keep the same name and file format)
+You can change the the volume in the description.ext "sound[] = {"custom\MWarning\alarm.ogg", 0.4, 0.8};" 0.4 being the volume and 0.8 the pitch

 ## License
 Noncommercial - You may not use this material for any commercial purposes.